atol/fruit-detection/keras_retinanet/README.md

 * TensorFlow

 ## Installation
-Follow installation instructions for Keras implementation of RetinaNet object detection, under references.
+Follow installation instructions for Keras implementation of RetinaNet object detection, under the References section.

 ## Obtaining CSV data
 Skip this step if you have CSV files in the format required by this implementation.
 Files in scripts folder are used to create CSV files (class.csv, train.csv, validation.csv, test.csv) from our OID dataset and remove labels without an associated image.
-Must move these files to csv_folder in our dataset and run:
+Move these files to csv_folder in our dataset and run:
 ```
 python rm-invalid.labels.py ../Dataset
 python get-csv.py ../Dataset